vtavernier/vtavernier.github.io/content/posts/git-is-your-friend-part-1.md

 ```

 However, a *commit* is **not** a version of a file.
 It is actually a set of changes (a patch) associated with some metadata
 (author and committer information, date, and commit message).
-This is what the `git show` command allows to inspect:
+This is what the `git show` command allows you to inspect:

 {{< aha >}}
 $ <span style="font-weight:bold;color:white;">git show 1d9a8de</span>